fieldtensor/code-samples/README.md

 optimizations included:

-* Using RGB color triplets composed of 3 unsigned bytes, as opposed RGBA color quadruplets composed of 4 floating point.
+* Using RGB color triplets composed of 3 unsigned bytes, as opposed RGBA color quadruplets composed of 4 floats.

 * Using a half-float polar representation for surface normals to trim their size to just 8 bytes each, down from 24 bytes each.
 Surface normals could have even